 This proposition shows that most of the DNN training models with variable splitting have some \textit{nice} geometric properties, i.e., they are amenable to sharpness at each point in their domains.
 In order to prove this theorem, we need the following lemmas.
 The first lemma shows some important properties of real analytic functions.

-\begin{lemma}[\citealp{Krantz2002-real-analytic}] The sums, products, and compositions of real analytic functions are real analytic functions. \end{lemma} Then we present some important properties of semialgebraic sets and mappings, which can be found in \citet{Bochnak-semialgebraic1998}. \begin{lemma} The following hold \begin{enumerate} \item[(1)] Finite union, finite intersection, or complementation of semialgebraic sets is semialgebraic.
+\begin{lemma}[\citealp{Krantz2002-real-analytic}] The sums, products, and compositions of real analytic functions are real analytic functions. \end{lemma} Then we present some important properties of semialgebraic sets and mappings, which can be found in \citet{Bochnak-semialgebraic1998}. \begin{lemma} The following hold \begin{enumerate} \item[(1)] The finite union, finite intersection, and complement of semialgebraic sets are semialgebraic.
 The closure and the interior of a semialgebraic set are semialgebraic \citep[Proposition 2.2.2]{Bochnak-semialgebraic1998}.

 \item[(2)] The composition $g\circ h$ of semialgebraic mappings $h:A\rightarrow B$ and $g:B\rightarrow C$ is semialgebraic \citep[Proposition 2.2.6]{Bochnak-semialgebraic1998}.